fabricior/rsvp-telegram-bot/README.md

 4. Run the container

-Either locally using `docker -run ` or using a Cloud provider.
+Either locally / on premise using `docker -run ` or using a Cloud provider.

 In any case, make sure the runtime gets the required environment variables.
 See `.env.template` and the [Development section](#Development) for details.

+There is a health-check endpoint available at port 8080 by default.

 **Alternative**: instead of running a container, you can run a debug version of this repo locally.
 See the [Development section](#Development) for details.